nzaker/ATOMAP/doc/tutorial.rst

     1. Locate the most intense atomic columns (Strontium).
     2. Refine the position using center of mass.
     3. Refine the position using 2-D Gaussian distributions
-    4. Find all the major symmetry axes using nearest neighbor statistics
+    4. Find the translation symmetry using nearest neighbor statistics, and construct atomic planes using this symmetry.
     5. Locate the second most intense atomic columns (Titanium), using the parameters defined in the model parameters
     6. "Subtract" the intensity of the Strontium from the HAADF image
     7. Refine the position of the Titanium using center of mass
     8. Refine the position of the Titanium using 2-D Gaussian distributions
-    9. Find all the major symmetry axes for the Titanium using nearest neighbor statistics

-Various debugging images are saved in a folder in the same location as the image file.
+    9. Construct atomic planes in the same way as for the first sublattice.
-So with the `test_ADF_cropped.hdf5` data file, the folder will be `atomap_testing/test_ADF_cropped`.

 This returns an `atom_lattice` object, which contains several utility functions.
-For example `plot_all_sublattices`, which plots all the atom column positions on the image:
+For example `get_sublattice_atom_list_on_image` returns a HyperSpy signal which shows all the located atomic positions.

 .. code-block:: python

-    >>> atom_lattice.plot_all_sublattices()
+    >>> atom_lattice.get_sublattice_atom_list_on_image().plot(plot_markers=True)

-This is saved as an image file ("all_sublattice.jpg").

 Sublattices can be accessed using `atom_lattice.sublattice_list`: